On This Page

 New Rule 2.526: Digital Accessibility of Documents Electronically Transmitted to Florida Courts ($50.00) – 1.0 General CLER credit, course number 1468R – New Rule of Judicial Administration 2.526 took effect January 1, 2012.
 New Rule 2.526 requires that any document that is or will become a judicial branch record, and that is electronically transmitted, must be formatted in a manner that complies with all state and federal laws requiring electronic accessibility to persons with disabilities.
 These requirements include compliance with the Americans with Disabilities Act, and Section 508 of the federal Rehabilitation Act of 1973, as incorporated into Florida law by Section 282.603(1), Florida Statutes (2010).
 This course will cover: what is an accessible document?; electronic filing of court documents and digital accessibility of e-filed court documents; summary explanation of Rule 2.525(g) and Rule 2.526; necessary software; how to prepare and convert your document; and resources for troubleshooting.

-Professional Liability Insurance: Everything You Need to Ask ($50.00) – 2.0 General CLER credits including 1.0 Ethics, course number 1374R – This two-hour seminar addresses the current trends in professional liability insurance, and what important policies and procedures you need to be aware of that may apply to your law practice.
+Professional Liability Insurance: Everything You Need to Ask ($50.00) – 2.0 General CLER credits including 1.0 Ethics; 1.5 Certification credits in Civil Trial, course number 1374R – This two-hour seminar addresses the current trends in professional liability insurance, and what important policies and procedures you need to be aware of that may apply to your law practice.
 It discusses the latest information concerning where claims are generated as tracked by size of firm, areas of practice, and types of errors and omissions.
 Gain a deeper understanding of risk management best practices that you can implement in your firm.
 Some of the topics discussed are: issues involving prior acts coverage; professional liability insurance aspects of law firm mergers, acquisitions and dissolutions; how “consent to settle” clauses work; analyzing exclusions, and reporting claims and incidents; and identifying critical portions of the policy application and how they can affect coverage.

 Working in the Cloud: It’s the Latest, It’s the Greatest, or Is It? ($50.00) – 2.5 General CLER credits, course number 1539R – This seminar is intended as a cloud computing primer for lawyers.
 It addresses the benefits, disadvantages, and pitfalls of working in the cloud.
 Internet-based software as a service (SaaS) also will be discussed in detail, including the financial and case management benefits to be gained by working in the cloud, as well as the ethical considerations that should not be ignored.
 Easy to implement tips and safeguards will be provided.

-PRACTICE MANAGEMENT BOOKS
+OTHER PRACTICE MANAGEMENT AIDS

 Maintaining a Trust Account Using QuickBooks ® ($65.00) -- This publication is for those firms already familiar with QuickBooks® and how it can be used in a law practice.
 It's designed to help you understand how to use your QuickBooks® to maintain your trust account in compliance with The Florida Bar's Rules regarding trust accounts.